-It is with much joy that I am launching Blue Danube's newest book, Chaya's Angels: A Spiritual Journey with Down Syndrome.
-My new memoir, Traveling In and Out of Heaven, is the story of my brother's five-month battle against esophageal cancer, and his daughter’s treacherous betrayal.
+It is with much joy that I am launching Blue Danube's Chaya's Angels: A Spiritual Journey with Down Syndrome.
+My memoir, Traveling In and Out of Heaven, is the story of my brother's five-month battle against esophageal cancer, and his daughter’s treacherous betrayal.
 The 2018 updated edition of To Gently Leave This Life: The Right to Die, is available with new chapters.
 Blue Danube published Sean Davison's heart-rending memoir, The Last Waltz: Love, Death & Betrayal.
 Sean helped his terminally-ill mother to die because she could no longer stand the pain.
-Sean was arrested in Cape Town, South Africa in September 2018, for aiding three men, in unbearable pain, to die.
-His High Court pre-trial is set for June 19, 2019.
+In June 2019, Sean was sentenced to three years of House Arrest in Cape Town, South Africa, for assisting in the suicides of three men in excruciating pain, to gently leave this life.

 Feuer Family Video

 Elaine Feuer is the CEO of Blue Danube Publishing.